Metagenomic Analysis using Phylogenetic Placement -- A Review of the First Decade: Phylogenetic Placement

-Maximum Likelihood (ML) is a statistically interpretable and robust general inference framework, and one of the most common approaches for phylogenetic tree inference \citep{Felsenstein2004,Yang2006,Dhar2016}.
-It works by searching through the super-exponentially large space of potential tree topologies for a given set of sequences (taxa), and computing the phylogenetic likelihood of the sequence data of these taxa being the result of the evolutionary relationships between the taxa as described by each potential tree, while also computing branch lengths of the tree.
-The result of this inference is the tree that best (most likely) ``explains'' the underlying sequence data.

-To calculate this likelihood, ML methods use statistical models of sequence evolution that describe substitutions between sequences (insertions and deletions are mostly ignored; it is hence also called a substitution model), see \citep{Arenas2015} for a review.
-Consequently, the estimated parameters of these models are an inherent property of the resulting phylogenetic tree.
-The choice of model parameters also directly informs the specific branch lengths of a tree, interpreting a tree under a different set of model parameters thus may lead to inconsistencies.
-Therefore, under the ML framework, we strongly recommend to use the same substitution model and parameters for tree inference and for phylogenetic placement.

-Maximum likelihood phylogenetic placement works in two steps: First, the QSs are aligned against the RA, and second, using the resulting comprehensive alignment with both reference and query sequences, the QSs are placed on the RT using the maximum likelihood method to evaluate possible placement locations.

-\paragraph{Alignment} In principle, de novo alignment methods can be deployed to obtain a comprehensive alignment of both the reference and query sequences.
+\paragraph{Alignment of Query Sequences} For many placement methods, the query sequences need to be aligned against the reference alignment.
+In principle, de novo alignment methods can be deployed to obtain a comprehensive alignment of both the reference and query sequences.
 These tools are however not intended for HTS data, and are not well suited for handling the heterogeneity of phylogenetic placement data, with (typically) longer, curated, high-quality reference sequences, and short lower-quality reads (query sequences).

 Hence, with the rise of high-throughput sequencing, specialized tools have been developed that extend a given (reference) alignment without fully recomputing the entire alignment.
 In the context of phylogenetic placement, there are two additional advantages that can be exploited to improve efficiency: (i)~query sequences only need to be aligned against the reference, but not against each other (as their phylogenetic relationship is not resolved during placement), and (ii)~insertions into the reference that result from aligning a QS against the reference can be omitted as they do not contain any phylogenetic signal for the placement of the QS.